About the Ghosts Movement

 About Pedro Malha

-Pedro Malha is a writer of poetic nonfiction, ritual philosophy, and speculative presence.
-He is the founder of The Ghosts Movement, a quiet path for those who feel time differently, who notice echoes in the ordinary, and who believe that memory is more than the past.
+Pedro Malha is a writer and thinker whose work explores presence, memory, and the quiet spaces between them.
+He is the founder of The Ghosts Movement, a living philosophy for those who feel time differently, who notice echoes in ordinary life, and who sense that memory is more than the past.

-Born in the UK to Portuguese parents, Pedro carries a layered sense of identity, rooted in migration, memory, and the quiet in-between spaces where stories echo across generations.
+Born in the UK to Portuguese parents, Pedro carries a layered sense of identity, shaped by movement between languages, places, and histories.
+His writing is rooted in migration and memory, and in the quiet in-between spaces where stories continue to echo across generations.

 He is the author of the full Ghosts series: